 You can run the scripts and modify them to run your own code, but the virtual machine you run in is temporary.
 Any changes you make will disappear, along with the virtual machine, if you leave it idle for more than about an hour.

 When we refer to notebooks later in the book, we will provide links to nbviewer, which provides a static view of the code and results.
 You can use these links to read the notebooks and listen to the examples, but you won’t be able to modify or run the code, or use the interactive widgets.

 If you include at least part of the sentence the error appears in, that makes it easy for me to search.
 Page and section numbers are fine, too, but not as easy to work with.
 Thanks!

-Also thanks to Freesound, which is the source of many of the sound samples I use in this book, and to the Freesound users who contributed those samples.
+Special thanks to Freesound, which is the source of many of the sound samples I use in this book, and to the Freesound users who uploaded those sounds.
 I include some of their wave files in the GitHub repository for this book, using the original file names, so it should be easy to find their sources.